 This is a bit odd because everyone in the rowing community uses meters to measure distance.
 So, it’s only relevant for the sport/hobby of indoor rowing.
 It has nothing to do with fitness and conditioning.

 Overall, the monitor on the Echanfit Magnetic Rower is basic but easy to use, delivering what you’d expect in this price range.
 There aren’t any pre-designed workout programs, which means you’ll need an app for that if it’s something you’re interested in.

 Most generic rowing apps are meant for the Concept2 and similar machines.
 Some brands make rower models that come with/are compatible with their own apps.

 So, for pre-programmed workouts, your best bet is to get the R42 model that comes equipped for use with specific rowing apps.

 The Echanfit Magnetic Rower has good build quality and it’s in line with all the other models in this price range.

 In this price range, you are basically purchasing budget rowers, manufactured in China, that are using many of the same quality parts.
 So cosmetically they look different, but quality-wise they are very similar.

-Overall, the Echanfit Rower has good build quality and is no better or worse than any other model in this price range!
+Overall, the Echanfit rowing machine has good build quality and is no better or worse than any other model in this price range!

-Users felt the handle was well padded and didn’t cause any blisters.
-The footrests are a bit flimsy as I mentioned and you can’t adjust the strap up or down so your shoe size will determine where the strap goes over your shoe.
+The footrests are a bit flimsy and you can’t adjust the strap up or down so your shoe size will determine where the strap goes over your shoe.